creative-connections/Bodylight.js-Composer/docs/simple_project/3_visualisation.md

 * Select one of the columns by clicking into it.
 * Open the Style Manager by clicking its icon on the bar in the upper right corner.
-* Expand the Flex bookmark TODO: name "bookmark proberly"
+* Expand the Flex tab.
 * Set the Flex basis to 50%.
 * Repeat all of the steps for the other column also.
 * Each of the two collumns should now span equaly over half of the Column container component.